Darren "Whackhead" Simpson: Radio career

-As of Monday 2 August 2010, Simpson has been hosting 94.7's morning show Breakfast Xpress.
+As of Monday 2 August 2010, Simpson had been hosting 94.7's morning show Breakfast Xpress.
 The show was previously hosted by Jeremy Mansfield under the name The Rude Awakening.
 The Breakfast Xpress Team changed time slots with Anele Mdoda and the 947 Drive Team on 3 April 2017 and now runs under the name 947 Xpress Drive.
 In April 2017, Simpson started to host the 94.5 KFM Breakfast Show, hosting both shows for the remainder of 2017.
 In January 2018, Simpson left 947 in order to exclusively focus on the "KFM Breakfast Show".

-Simpson's prank call slot titled Whackhead's Window on the World used to be broadcast on 947 in Johannesburg, during his tenure there, and continued onKfm Breakfast in Cape Town after his transfer there in 2017.
+Simpson's prank call slot titled Whackhead's Window on the World used to be broadcast on 947 in Johannesburg, during his tenure there, and continued on Kfm Breakfast in Cape Town after his transfer there in 2017.